11COM

 Teacher in Charge: Mr N. Kumar.

 Commerce is the use and exploration of accounting, economic, and business concepts and models to make sense of society and solve problems.
-In this subject, ākonga will build the knowledge, skills, and values they need to navigate, and participate in, the economic world.
-They will learn how participants in the economic world make decisions, and they will analyse how these decisions impact on sustainability.
+In this subject, ākonga will build the knowledge, skills, and values they need to navigate and participate in, the economic world.
+They will learn how participants in the economic world make decisions, and they will analyse how these decisions impact sustainability.

 Ākonga will learn that decision-making is necessitated by scarcity and that decisions are informed by a variety of cultural perspectives and lenses.
 Learning and assessment will examine Māori, Pacific, and different approaches to commerce, and business models from whānau and organisation contexts.

-Students will learn to work in groups collaboratively while adopting qualities of taking initiative, becoming resilient and perseverant with a ‘can do’ attitude, and gaining skills in problem solving, communicating, time management, team building, leadership, and decision-making, which lead to lifelong experiences.
+Students will learn to work in groups collaboratively while adopting qualities of taking initiative, becoming resilient and perseverant with a ‘can do’ attitude, and gaining skills in problem-solving, communicating, time management, team building, leadership, and decision-making, which lead to lifelong experiences.

 Course Overview